appleboy/drone-ssh/DOCS.md

 : stop script after first failure

 timeout
-: Timeout is the maximum amount of time for the TCP connection to establish.
+: Timeout is the maximum amount of time for the ssh connection to establish, default is 30 seconds.

 command_timeout
-: Command timeout is the maximum amount of time for the execute commands, default is 60 secs.
+: Command timeout is the maximum amount of time for the execute commands, default is 10 minutes.

 proxy_host
 : proxy hostname or IP